 Liz Story has established herself as one of the most distinctive composers and solo pianists of new instrumental music that emerged in the 1980s.

 A native of California, Liz began her classical musical training as a child.
 When her family moved to Germany during her teens, she added languages, philosophy, and poetry to her classical music studies.

-Upon her return to the United States, Liz moved to New York City where she intended to continue her formal classical piano studies at The Julliard School and Hunter College.
+Upon her return to the United States, Liz moved to New York City, where she intended to continue her formal classical piano studies at Hunter College.
 But an outing with friends one night to the infamous music club The Bottom Line would forever change the trajectory of Liz's musical studies and of her career.
 The headliner that night was the legendary jazz pianist Bill Evans, with whom Liz was unfamiliar at the time.
 Struck by Evans' musical improvisation, Liz recalls, "It was suddenly clear how I was to study music."
 After the show she approached Evans and asked if he taught jazz.
 He did not, he told her, but recommended Sanford Gold, one of the premier jazz piano teachers of his time, who shortly thereafter took Liz on as a student.
 Later moving back to Southern California, Liz studied at the Dick Grove Music Workshops in Studio City.